StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/edit-multiple-observables.md

-# How to Update Multiple Observables
+# How to Edit Multiple Observables

-This topic provides step-by-step instructions for updating multiple [observables](../../user-guides/analyst-corner/cases/observables/about-observables.md) in bulk in TheHive.
+This topic provides step-by-step instructions for performing bulk edits on multiple [observables](../../user-guides/analyst-corner/cases/observables/about-observables.md) in TheHive.

 {!includes/access-manage-observables.md!}